yutec/FightBrand/README.md

 	julia -O3 --machine-file $PBS_NODEFILE mainMulti.jl
 	echo "julia successfully finished"

-On alternative cluster, the user may have to follow similar procedure for the cluster to load library paths and worker nodes properly.
+On alternative cluster, the user may have to follow similar procedure for the cluster to load library paths and add worker nodes properly.
 For more information on troubleshooting cluster problems, consult with Julia documentations at https://docs.julialang.org/en/v1/stdlib/Distributed/.
 General information on Julia parallel computing is available at https://docs.julialang.org/en/v1/manual/distributed-computing/.

 Estimating model 29 (Line 29 in `mainMulti.jl`) alone takes about 30 hours when running on a 40-core Xeon E5-4627 v4 system.
 The rest of the lines may take about total 6-8 hours.
-To save time, it is advised to run estimations (especially Line 29) separately (by commenting out all other lines) while estimating other models in parallel.

 #### 2. main.jl
 This generates main estimation tables for the manuscript and input files for the weak IV tests, using the estimation results obtained in Step 1.
 It also exports input files for the Monte Carlo simulation in the next step.
-All the output files are exported to corresponding subfolders under `out`.
-Excecute by running:
+All the output files are exported to corresponding subfolders within directory `out`.
+It can be executed by entering:

 	julia -O3 main.jl 2>&1 | tee -a log.txt